 As I mentioned in my first needlepoint post, I had a hard time finding quality and up-to-date resources for needlepoint novices.
 I love the hobby so much and have enjoyed researching resources, but I also wanted to create a one-stop spot for all things needlepoint, here on Adored by Alex.

 There are so many fabulous needlepoint designers.
 But, in my opinion, some are better for beginners than others.
 You’ll also recall, in my beginner’s guide to needlepoint post I discuss different canvas mesh sizes.
 Lower mesh counts, such as 13 & 14 are easier for beginners, rather than a higher count, such as 18 mesh.
 So let’s jump right in – here are 10 different ideas of needlepoint canvases for beginners.

 10 Needlepoint Canvases for Beginners

 I do want to preface this list by saying that the following list features canvases that I’ve personally stitched as a beginner needlepointer, ones that friends have stitched or ones that have been recommenced to me via various LNS.
 So without further ado, let’s jump into the list!

 One of the first canvases I ever stitched!
 I love Morgan Julia Designs canvases, they’re modern and fun to stitch.
 This canvas is perfect for beginners, as it’s 13 count mesh.
 Unfortunately this canvas is super popular, so it’s hard to find, but sign up for the emails on the Morgan Julia Design’s website for restock alerts.
 Fibers I used: Vineyard Silk.

 The third canvas I ever stitched, this little design is perfect for a beginner.
 My finished canvas is actually at the finisher right now to be finished as a fridge magnet.
 I always loved balloon dogs as a child, so this canvas had a bit of nostalgia for me.
 Fibers I used: Pepper Pot Silk.

 One of the many canvases in my stash.
 This Goyard-esque pattern has been on my canvas wishlist for months.
 I’m dying for the clutch version, but figured I should try my hand at the key fob first, as it’s smaller and easier!
-I ordered this canvas from an LNS called The Wool and The Floss.
+I ordered mine from an LNS up North called The Wool and The Floss.